Input Devices

 Types of Mouse

-Parts of a Computer Mouse
+Structure and Parts of the Mouse

 Functions of the Mouse